obah2008/Active-directory-project/SIEM integration.md

 - **Title:** Failed External RDP Logins
 - **Type/Schedule:** Scheduled (Cron: `0 * * * *`, runs hourly) | **Trigger Actions:** Add to triggered alerts, Severity: High
 - **Expiration:** 7 days from creation

+### What I found
+For this demonstration, I turned off the network firewall, as expected there was a huge spike in failed RDP login attempts.
+One notable IP address consistently showed up **45.134.26.142**